For a town of 3000 people, Longreach punches well above its population-weight when it comes to things to see and do.

 It might not have the climatic cliffhangers, but with themed galleries displaying a range of artefacts and audio-visual presentations, this is a place where you can delve into the lives of Australian explorers, stockmen and Aboriginal people from the local area.

-Their Dinner and Show packages are not to be missed – for $75 tuck into a spit-roast dinner accompanied by a live Stockman’s show.
+Their Dinner and Show packages are not to be missed – tuck into a spit-roast dinner accompanied by a live Stockman’s show.
 With a cast of dogs and horses we reckon it’s worthy of its own Logie award.

 2. Have dinner at Harrys